 IAD is a corporate member of the Singapore chapter of the Institute of Internal Auditors (IIA).
 It is guided by the Standards for the Professional Practice of Internal Auditing set by the IIA.
 Training and development opportunities are provided for IAD staff to ensure their technical knowledge and skill sets remain current and relevant.
-Support is also given to IAD staff to achieve and maintain their certification and relevant professional accreditations (eg. Certified Internal Auditor, Certified Fraud Examiner, Certified Information Systems Auditor, Chartered Accountant, etc.).
+Support is also given to IAD staff to achieve and maintain their certification and relevant professional accreditations (e.g. Certified Internal Auditor, Certified Fraud Examiner, Certified Information Systems Auditor and Chartered Accountants, etc.).
 A structured programme is in place for professional service providers engaged by the Group to regularly share their knowledge and expertise with IAD staff.
-IAD staff also attend external trainings and seminars conducted by reputable public accounting and auditing firms, and professional associations such as IIA, Association of Certified Fraud Examiners, and Singapore Accountancy Commission.
+IAD staff also attend external trainings and seminars conducted by reputable public accounting and auditing firms, and professional associations such as IIA, Association of Certified Fraud Examiners, Institute of Singapore Chartered Accounts, Singapore Accountancy Commission and ISACA.